gramener/gramex-guide/workshop/building-ml-apps-rapidly/README.md

 ![Screenshot](git-config-terminal.gif){.img-fluid}

 While typing `git push -u origin master`, Github will prompt you to authorize the code serve.
-Select “Authorize cdr” when this appears.
+Select "Authorize cdr" when this appears.

 ![Screenshot](authorize-code-server.png){.img-fluid}